LukasMut/gLocal/README.md

     </a>
 </div>

+# When are human-aligned representations useful for ML downstream tasks?
-# The human-machine representation space trade-off
+## On the human-machine representation space trade-off

 ## Environment setup and dependencies